GenomicsAotearoa/introduction-to-shell/docs/01-introduction.md

     there are no decorations, it's a file.

-!!! quote "`ls` has lots of other options.
+!!! circle-info "`ls` has lots of other options.
 To find out what they are, we can type:"

     ```bash
     $ man ls